emirardagn/project_part_1/README.md

   - Cloud Storage: For storing profile images and other media.
 - **MVVM Architecture**: For a clean and maintainable codebase.

-## Screenshots

-*Include screenshots or GIFs of your app here to showcase its functionality.*

 ## Installation